zmsp/zmsp.github.io/_posts/2022-05-16-covid-site-impact.md

 ---
-title:  "Story about impact of a an app for covid"
+title:  "Story on the impact of an app on COVID-19"
 excerpt: "This blog describes stats for web/mobile app built for tracking coronavirus"
 header:
   teaser: https://i.imgur.com/R7CbUmn.jpg